 98 Acres is located near the start of the trail to Little Adam’s Peak.
 I would recommend making a stop here after the hike for a refreshment, if you don’t want to spend the night here.
 That’s what I did, anyways.
 My cousin-in-law and his wife stayed here and the hotel lived up to all their expectations.
 One thing worth mentioning is that, apparently, the insulation in the chalets is not too good, so you might hear the guests in the adjoining bedroom (each chalet features two bedrooms).

-It’s perfect for you if: you’d love to stay at a boutique hotel with beautiful, unobstructed views of the hills.
+It’s perfect for you if: you’d love to stay at a boutique hotel in Sri Lanka with beautiful, unobstructed views of the hills.

 It’s not for you if: you are looking for a moderately-priced option.